mz0121coder/sorcerers-of-code/README.md

 # CodeCards by Sorcerers of Code

-##
+## Overview

-An app to improve memory retention and learn new coding concepts quickly.
-Built with Vite and React Router.
+A frontend app to improve memory retention and learn new coding concepts quickly.
+Built with Vite and React Router in a 1 week sprint.

 ## Demo